Renewed U.S. sanctions target Iran's economy, Tehran cool on talks

-WASHINGTON (Reuters) - The United States aims to cripple Iran’s economy further with sanctions it is reimposing this week, administration officials said on Monday, but Iran’s leader said economic pressure alone would not force Tehran to the negotiating table.
+“They could take up the president’s offer to negotiate with them, to give up their ballistic missile and nuclear weapons programmes fully and really verifiably,” Bolton told Fox News.

+“If the ayatollahs want to get out from under the squeeze, they should come and sit down.
+The pressure will not relent while the negotiations go on,” said Bolton, one of the administration’s main hawks on Iran.

-The so-called snapback sanctions, due to come into force early on Tuesday, will target Iranian purchases of U.S. dollars, metals trading, coal, industrial software and its auto sector.
+So-called snapback sanctions, due to come into force early on Tuesday, target Iranian purchases of U.S. dollars, metals trading, coal, industrial software and its auto sector.

 Foes for decades, the United States and Iran have been increasingly at odds over Iran’s growing political and military influence in the Middle East since Trump took office in January 2017.

-The sanctions now being brought back were among those lifted under a 2015 deal between world powers and Tehran on curbing Iran’s nuclear program.
+The renewed sanctions were among those lifted under a 2015 deal between world powers and Tehran on curbing Iran’s nuclear programme.
+Trump abandoned the deal in May.
+Heavier U.S. sanctions, aimed at Iran’s oil sector, are due in November.

 Iran’s rial currency has lost half its value since April under the threat of revived U.S. sanctions.
 The currency’s collapse and soaring inflation have sparked sporadic demonstrations in Iran against profiteering and corruption, with many protesters chanting anti-government slogans.

-“They could take up the president’s offer to negotiate with them, to give up their ballistic missile and nuclear weapons programs fully and really verifiably,” Bolton told Fox News.

-“If the ayatollahs want to get out from under the squeeze, they should come and sit down.
-The pressure will not relent while the negotiations go on,” he said.

-But President Hassan Rouhani on Monday said Iran could hold talks with the United States only if Washington proved its trustworthiness.
+President Hassan Rouhani on Monday said Iran could hold talks with the United States only if Washington proved its trustworthiness.

+Rouhani implied that if the United States signed up again to the nuclear deal and lifted sanctions, then that could pave the ground for negotiations.

+“If you stab someone with a knife and then you say you want talks, then the first thing you have to do is remove the knife,” Rouhani said in a speech broadcast live on state television.

-“We are always in favor of diplomacy and talks ...
-But talks needs honesty ...
-The U.S. reimposes sanctions on Iran and pulls out of the nuclear deal, and then wants to hold talks with us,” Rouhani said in a speech broadcast live on state television.
+“We are always in favour of diplomacy and talks ...
+But talks needs honesty,” Rouhani said.

-“Trump’s call for direct talks is only for domestic consumption in America ... and to create chaos in Iran.”
+Trump pulled the United States out of the nuclear deal, saying it fails to address Iran’s ballistic missile programme, the terms by which inspectors visit suspect Iranian nuclear sites, and “sunset” clauses under which some of its terms expire.

+The two countries are also in dispute over Iran’s involvement in Middle Eastern conflicts from Yemen to Syria and tensions between Tehran and Israel.

+Trump plans to reintroduce more damaging sanctions on Iranian oil in November and wants as many countries as possible to cut their imports of Iranian oil to zero.

-The U.S. sanctions strategy has several weak spots, especially a reluctance by Europe and China to curtail business with Iran.
+But the U.S. sanctions strategy has several weak spots, especially a reluctance by Europe and China to curtail business with Iran.

 The European Union voiced regret on Monday at the looming U.S. sanctions.

-The United States also plans to re-introduce potentially more damaging sanctions on Iranian oil in November and wants as many countries as possible to cut their imports of Iranian oil to zero.

-But a senior official at Iran’s economy ministry said Tehran did not think the economic impact of the sanctions would be massive.
+A senior official at Iran’s economy ministry said Tehran did not think the economic impact of the sanctions would be “massive.”

 “Many countries, including Europeans, disagree with the U.S. sanctions and are willing to work with Iran,” said the official, who asked not to be named.

-Iran said on Sunday it will ease foreign exchange rules, in a bid to halt the fall of its currency.
+Iran said on Sunday it will ease foreign exchange rules, to try to halt the fall of its currency.

-Iran’s net official reserves declined to $110.7 billion in the 2016/17 fiscal year and are projected to decline further this year to $97.8 billion, enough to finance about 13 months of imports, the International Monetary Fund estimated in March.
+Iran’s net official reserves are projected to decline this year to $97.8 billion, enough to finance about 13 months of imports, the International Monetary Fund estimated in March.

-The sanctions aim to modify Iran’s behavior and not bring about a “regime change” targeting Rouhani, U.S. officials said on a conference call on Monday.
-They said the government’s handling of social and labor protests was a concern.
+The sanctions aim to modify Iran’s behaviour and not bring about a “regime change” targeting Rouhani, U.S. officials said on a conference call on Monday.
+They said the government’s handling of social and labour protests was a concern.

 Fear of sanctions and economic hardship have led to sporadic protests in several cities in recent days, with ordinary Iranians chanting slogans against Iranian leaders.